Ibraaaheeeem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: This script creates a global variable with name BEST and value School
 8-true_knowledge: This script adds 128 to the value stored in the variable TRUEKNOWLEDGE
 9-divide_and_rule: This script prints the result of POWER divided by DIVIDE both environmental variables
+10-love_exponent_breath: This script prints the result of BREATH raised to the power of LOVE